AlinChindea/wdi-second-project/README.md

 ## Next steps

 In the short run, I aim to make the app fully responsive.
 The SCSS code must be DRYer and the UI experience can be improved.
 Content-wise, the user will get a profile page to check their contributions and there should be a functionality to allow them to add routes they like to their profile (create a portfolio or a wish list).
-A rating system can be implemented and, using Google Maps API documentation, to add elevation on the map for more information.
+A rating system can be implemented.
+Further, using Google Maps API documentation, I should include autocomplete on the form for adding a new route and elevation on the map for additional information.
 Not least, the search function can be made more flexible.

 ## Acknowledgments
 This project would not have come to fruition without the brilliant support from General Assembly's instructional team.
 Kudos to Ben, Emily, Guy, Rane and Rupesh.